Gina Luria Walker: The New Historia

+Intent

-Walker and the scholars feared their research would follow a trajectory common to historical women: initially, their stories would be included in publications, then treated anecdotally, and eventually lost and neglected, repeating the established treatment of women in history.
-Walker, having exhumed biographical information about and philosophical writing by thousands of previously lost historical women and motivated by her Wikipedia project, wanted to publish her findings without bias and make them accessible to all.
-Thus, she began the development of The New Historia as a non-traditional approach to preserving female works.
+In 2016, in response to the #MeToo movement, The New School initiated The New Historia as a signature university project.
+Walker and the scholars feared their research would follow a trajectory common to historical women: their stories would be included in publications, then treated anecdotally, and eventually lost and neglected, repeating the mistreatment of earlier women Walker, having exhumed biographical information about and philosophical writing by thousands of previously lost historical women and motivated by her Wikipedia project, wanted to publish her findings without bias and make them accessible to all.
+Thus, she began developing The New Historia as a non-traditional approach to preserving women's works.

-Walker states her motivation behind the project:
+Walker states her motivation for the initiative: